-Susie Q and her boyfriend were on their way to a dance one night when they got into a car crash and fell off a bridge.
-Years later, a teenager named Zach Sands, recovering from his father's death, moves into Susie's old house along with his mother and sister, Penny Sands.
-One night, Zach discovers that he can see Susie's ghost, and Susie attempts to help Zach's family, and along the way, sparks a romance.
+Susie Q and her boyfriend were on their way to a dance one night in 1955 when they got into a car crash and fell off a bridge.
+Years later in 1995, teenager Zach Sands, recovering from his father's death, moves into Susie Q's old house with his mother and sister Penny.
+One night, Zach discovers that he can see Susie Q's ghost.
+Susie Q attempts to help Zach's family and sparks a romance along the way.

 - The movie begins in the fictional Willow Valley in Washington in 1955, where teenager Susie Quinn is getting ready for her Winter formal with her date Johnny Angel.
 After the dance, on the drive home, their car is struck by some drunk teenage drivers and subsequently falls into water, where they both die.

 40 years later, Zach Sands, his mother, and his sister Teri move into the same house, which has now garnered a reputation for being haunted, as Susie's parents were evicted and moved to a trailer park.
 The family have moved there as Penny got a new job as a news reporter for the local news station.
 Zach recently lost his father in a car accident and blames himself as he was the one who begged his father to come to his basketball game.
 As a result, Zach doesn't play basketball anymore, even when Coach Stanford asks him to.

 At the school, Zach makes friends with the drama group and an enemy of the envious Ray Kovich, son of the banker Roger Kovich.

 When fishing with his sister in the river, Zach finds Susie's bracelet.
 Later that night, Zach hears noises out his window and looks out to see a girl in a prom dress playing hopscotch.
 Zach goes out to investigate and the girl appears startled that Zach can see her.
 She introduces herself as Susie Q "like the song" before running off.